jedie/energymeter2mqtt/README.md

 * Create your config: `./cli.py edit-settings`
 * Test: `./cli.py print-values`
 * Setup and start MQTT publishing: `sudo ./cli.py systemd-setup`

+Note: It's a good idea to use the `/dev/serial/by-id/{your-device-id}` path as serial port, instead of `/dev/ttyUSB1` Call `udevadm info -n /dev/ttyUSB*` to get information about all USB serial devices and `ls -l /dev/serial/by-id/` to see the existing links.

 ```bash